The Normal Healthy Horse|

 Some of this blood vessel damage occurs in the skin, at the level where both nerves and blood vessels surround the hair bulb.
 It is these nerves which trigger headshaking, because the nerve messages from the hair bulb are those which trigger the head to shake, to throw off flies.

 A horse does not normally have high blood pressure at rest, although we have seen a few rare cases.
 Once the horse starts to exercise, if the obstructed circulation causes pressure on the hair bulbs of the neck or head, then the head will shake.
 This is why in most cases, horses only headshake when they are asked for work.

 The first action to be taken is to return the blood pressure to normal, whether exercising or not.
 High blood pressure (essential hypertension) is not routinely recognised in horses by the veterinary profession, and so there are no conventional drug treatments.
-The only product designed to restore normal blood pressure in a horse is Equiwinner, which comes with a guarantee that it will restore normal circulation.
-After a ten day course of Equiwinner including normal daily exercise, with normal circulation, ends headshaking in any horse which has started this distressing condition.
+The only product designed to restore blood pressure to a normal range in a horse is Equiwinner, which comes with a money back guarantee that it will restore normal circulation.
+After a ten day course of Equiwinner including normal daily exercise, and with normal circulation, ends headshaking in any horse which has started this distressing condition.